Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 As you can see, mastering how to get life coaching client testimonials needn't be a drama.

 are a few examples from my files and a short description on the process of getting them.
 Read each one and you will get the picture on how you can help your clients to help you.

-This was a spontaneous testimonial in answer to a question on the coaching evaluation form.
+This was a spontaneous and quite long testimonial in answer to a question on the coaching evaluation form.
 I could have shortened it easily, as shown in the brackets, to pick out the main points.

 I wrote this one for the client to who was willing but needed hep in writing a testimonial.
 I wrote it from my notes and he then edited minimally.
 As I said, don’t be shy, be willing to own how well you have coached.

 When I started working with Wendy my life was pretty out of control both personally and financially.
 I was in overwhelm!
 With Wendy’s help and support I cleaned up my act and set some specific goals.
 As a result I am now managing my finances more effectively, feel in control of my work and home environment and even my dating techniques have improved.
 Coaching with Wendy has definitely been a worthwhile investment.

 This one was extracted from a much longer testimonial letter: